alislaboratory/4BitCPU/README.txt

 Program to test memory:
 WAB 2 0 ; write 2 to reg A
 ADD 0 0 ; 2 at accum
-WAB 1 0
-WRX 0 0 ; write 2 to address 1
+WRX 1 0 ; write 2 to address 1
 WAB 1 0 ; write 1 to reg A
 LDA 0 0 ; load 2 from mem addr 1 into reg A